Safety Tips for Driving in the Snow

 6. Pack an emergency kit with supplies.

 Lastly, before you drive in the colder seasons, it’s best to have an emergency kit in your car.
-To cover the basics, we recommend having a toque, pair of mitts, booster cables, shovel, traction pads, winter boots, a first aid kit, and a flashlight in it.
+They don’t cost too much and cover the basics.
+We recommend having a toque, pair of mitts, booster cables, shovel, traction pads, winter boots, a first aid kit, and a flashlight with batteries in it.

 View of a driver driving in snow/ice conditions